Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 #### The Short

-I really like Arlo wireless cameras - they record videos when they detect motion,upload them to the cloud, and notify you on your phone so you can see what is happening when you're away.
+I really like Arlo wireless cameras - they record videos when they detect motion, upload them to the cloud, and notify you on your phone so you can see what is happening when you're away.

 <details><summary>The Details</summary>
 <div class="details-highlight">